To show a picture of our 2018 travels. An overview of Cesky Krumlov, a river flowing through in the middle. The roofs and streets covered in snow.

 Český Krumlov in Winter is Enchanting

-Visiting Český Krumlov in Winter is one of the best things to do when you’re in Czechia.
+Visiting Český Krumlov in winter is one of the best things to do when you’re in Czechia.
 The city is enchanting covered in a layer of snow.
-We’ve visited this small city 3 times in Winter time so far and the last visit in February this year will certainly not be the last.
+We’ve visited this small city 3 times in winter time so far and the last visit in February 2022, will certainly not be the last.

 Cesky Krumlov covered in snow, a city scape seen from above.
 The river running through it, meandering, buildings, ground and trees covered in snow.